Toast

 onOpenChange | (open: boolean) => void | — | State handler |

-duration | number | Radix default | Auto-close delay (ms) |
+duration | number | Radix default | Auto-close delay in milliseconds |

-className | string | — | Tailwind override |
+className | string | — | Custom Tailwind classes |

-Toast extends Radix props:
+Toast extends Radix Toast root props:

 Wraps the area where toasts are used.